NRG (South Korean band)

 NRG, acronym for New Radiancy Group (Hangul: 엔알지), was a South Korean pop music group.
-Originally a five-member boy band consisting of Chun Myung-hoon, Lee Sung-jin, Noh Yoo-min, Moon Sung-hoon, and Kim Hwan-sung, NRG debuted in 1997 and underwent sporadic periods of activity and hiatus between 2000 and 2008 before going on an extended hiatus.
-In 2017 they regrouped as a trio to celebrate the 20th anniversary of their debut and released an extended play.
+Originally a five-member boy band consisting of Chun Myung-hoon, Lee Sung-jin, Noh Yoo-min, Moon Sung-hoon, and Kim Hwan-sung, NRG debuted in 1997 to instant success with their first two albums New Radiancy Group and Race.
+After members Myunghoon and Sungjin departed the group in 1999, the group released their third album, NRG 003, which struggled in popularity after the group's lineup changes.
+Member Hwansung died on June 15, 2000, which led Myunghoon and Sungjin to return to the group, and to the creation of the group's 4th album Sorrow in 2001.